 On that note, let the donut adventures begin!
 I’m really excited to be joining Jojotastic to bring you a Donut o’ the Month post, and to kick it off, we’re covering everything in the rich decadence of homemade nutella!

 In a mixing bowl whisk together the flour, cocoa powder, baking powder and salt.
 Set aside.
 In the bowl of a stand mixer, on medium speed, beat together the cane sugar, light-brown sugar, Nutella and butter until well blended, about 20 seconds.
 Stir in egg and vanilla.
 Working in three separate batches, alternate adding the flour mixture and the half & half, starting and stopping with the half and half.
 Mix and fold until just combined.
 Prepare donuts according to your donut maker’s instructions, using melted coconut oil to thoroughly grease the surface before adding the dough.

 Alternatively… Preheat oven to 400F.
 Use coconut oil to grease a donut pan.
 Bake in preheated oven until toothpick inserted into doughnut comes out clean, about 7 – 9 minutes.
 Remove from oven and allow to cool 5 minutes, then run a butter knife around edges to loosen and invert onto wire rack and allow to cool completely.

 Top each mini donut with a dollop of homemade nutella and a sprinkling of coconut.

-photography & recipe by With The Grains for Jojotastic
+photography by Jojotastic